FocalFlare/FF-About-Me-and-TOS/Misc./docsifyParameters.md

 <!-- Parameters used for MD -->

 # General Parameters
+These are the Docsify-This parameters I set and use for each version of this website.
+There is currently no way to save parameters as "presets" (that or I don't know how to if there is).

 File to use: home.md
 > - Page layout: Docsify Sidebar
 > - Show "Edit this Page": True